 Class II – A location made hazardous by the presence of combustible or electrically conductive dust.

 Class III-A location made hazardous by the presence of easily ignitable fibers or flyings in the air, but not likely to be in suspension in quantities sufficient to produce ignitable mixtures.

 Division 1 – A location where a classified hazard exists or is likely to exist under normal conditions.

-Division 2 – A location where a classified hazard does not normally exist but is possible to appear under abnormal conditions.
+Division 2 – A location where a classified hazard does not normally exist but appears under abnormal conditions.

 The Zone System

 The U.S. and Canada have recently revised installation codes to recognize an international 3-Zone area classification system for equipment used in hazardous locations.